 We start at our South Fork American River Campground with both on and off river instruction on the Forks of the American River.
 We usually travel to others rivers like the North Yuba, Truckee, Upper Klamath, Lower Klamath, Trinity & East Carson.
 The rivers we travel to depend on flows as several are free flowing and depend on snowmelt.
 We want to take you to the best places for putting your raft guiding skills to use on river, so often the itinerary is flexible.

 Lunch is included daily.
-Dinner & Breakfast are not included, except for 1 of each when we teach you how to cook for our overnight meals.
-The group usually shops & cooks for other meals together.
+Dinner and breakfast are not included, except for one of each when we teach you how to cook for our overnight meals.
+The group usually shops and cooks for other meals together.